Betting in poker: Table stakes rules

 In casino games, an exception is customarily made for de minimis amounts such as tips paid out of a player's stack.

 Common among inexperienced players is the act of "going south" after winning a big pot, which is to take a portion of one's stake out of play, often as an attempt to hedge one's risk after a win.
 This is also known as "ratholing" or "reducing" and, while totally permissible in most other casino games, is not permitted in poker.
 If a player wishes to "hedge" after a win, the player must leave the table entirely—to do so immediately after winning a large pot is known as a "hit and run" and, although not prohibited, is generally considered in poor taste as the other players have no chance to "win some of it back".

 In most casinos, once a player picks up their stack and leaves a table, they must wait a certain amount of time (usually an hour) before returning to a table with the same game and limits unless they buy in for the entire amount they left with.
 This is to prevent circumvention of the rule against "ratholing" by leaving the table after a large win only to immediately buy back in for a lesser amount.

 Table stakes are the rule in most cash poker games because it allows players with vastly different bankrolls a reasonable amount of protection when playing with one another.
 They are usually set in relation to the blinds.
 For example, in a $1/2 No Limit cash game, the minimum stake is often set at $40 while maximum stake is often set at $200, or 20 and 100 big blinds respectively.

 This also requires some special rules to handle the case when a player is faced with a bet that they cannot call with their available stake.
+In fixed-limit and spread-limit games, most casinos limit the number of raises per betting round.
+For example, a casino might limit raises to three or four, not including the opening bet.